uptrace/uptrace/README.md

 - Efficient ingestion: more than 10K spans / second on a single core.
 - Excellent on-disk compression with ZSTD, for example, 1KB span can be compressed down to <40 bytes.
-- S3 storage support with ability to automatically upload cold data to S3-like storage.
+- S3 storage support with ability to automatically upload cold data to S3-like storage or HDD.
-- Automatic alerts with notifications via email, Slack, Telegram, and others.
+- Automatic alerts with notifications via email, Slack, Telegram, and more.

 ![Uptrace Home](https://uptrace.dev/get/uptrace/home.png)